-In order to prepare the results in this report, we have utilized appropriate actuarial models that were developed for this purpose.
-These models use assumptions about future contingent events along with recognized actuarial approaches to develop the necessary results.
-Future actuarial measurements may differ significantly from the current measurements presented in this report due to such factors as the following: plan experience differing from that anticipated by the economic or demographic assumptions; changes in economic or demographic assumptions; increases or decreases expected as part of the natural operation of the methodology used for these measurements (such as the end of an amortization period or additional cost or contribution requirements based on the plan's funded status); and changes in plan provisions or applicable law.
-Due to the limited scope of our assignment, we did not perform an analysis of the potential range of future measurements.
+In order to prepare the results in this report, we have utilized actuarial models that were developed to measure liabilities and develop actuarial costs.
+These models include tools that we have produced and tested, along with commercially available valuation software that we have reviewed to confirm the appropriateness and accuracy of the output.
+In utilizing these models, we develop and use input parameters and assumptions about future contingent events along with recognized actuarial approaches to develop the needed results.
+Future actuarial measurements may differ significantly from the current measurements presented in this report due to such factors as the following: plan experience differing from that anticipated by the economic or demographic assumptions; increases or decreases expected as part of the natural operation of the methodology used for these measurements (such as the end of an amortization period or additional cost or contribution requirements based on the plan's funded status); and changes in plan provisions or applicable law.
+Due to the limited scope of our report, we did not perform an analysis of the potential range of future measurements.